ntop/ntopng-grafana-datasource/README.md

 host ip address.

-Interface and host metrics have a suffix that contain the type of metric (i.e., `traffic` for traffic rates and traffic totals  or `allprotocols` for layer-7 application protocol rates).
+Interface and host metrics have a suffix that contain the type of metric (i.e., `traffic` for traffic rates and traffic totals  orT `allprotocols` for layer-7 application protocol rates).
 The type of metric is followed by the unit of measure (i.e., `bps` for bits per second, `pps` for packets per second, and `bytes`).